calebcase/playground/README.md

 # Playground

-The playground is a collection of target machines accessible from a set of bastion host.
-The goal is provide a safe environment for penetration testing.
+The playground is a collection of target machines accessible from a set of bastion hosts.
+The goal is to provide a safe environment for penetration testing.